AbhinavPradeep/abhinav-blog/content/blog/db-1/index.md

 ![targets](images/hwflash.png)

 To build the DBMS we would have to extensively utilise these.
 Note that to erase and program the flash memory, all interrupts on the board must be disabled prior to and can be re-enabled after.

+## Trial program

 To get started, we now write a simple console application that stores user input, and if the user enters "print", it displays what was previously stored in that location.
 First we need a way to get user input.
 To do so, we can write a getLine() function as below:

 ```C
 void getLine(char* buffer) {